Emergent Edge Modes in Shifted Quasi-One-Dimensional Charge Density Waves: Abstract

 \section{Abstract}

-We propose and study a two-dimensional (2D) charge density waves (CDW) phase, which is constructed from an array of weakly coupled one-dimensional (1D) sliding CDW wires whose phases shift from one wire to the next.
-We show that the fully gapped bulk CDW has topological properties, characterized by a nonzero Chern number, that imply protected edge modes within the bulk gap.
-The edge modes exhibit spectral pseudo-flow as a function of \emph{position} along the edge, and are thus dual to chiral edge modes of Chern insulators with their spectral flow in \emph{momentum} space.
-Furthermore, we show that these sliding CDW edge modes are stable against small inter-wire coupling.
+We propose and study a two-dimensional (2D) phase of shifted charge density waves (CDW), which is constructed from an array of weakly coupled 1D CDW wires whose phases shift from one wire to the next.
+We show that the fully gapped bulk CDW has topological properties, characterized by a nonzero Chern number, that imply edge modes within the bulk gap.
+Remarkably, these edge modes exhibit spectral pseudo-flow as a function of \emph{position} along the edge, and are thus dual to the chiral edge modes of Chern insulators with their spectral flow in \emph{momentum} space.
+Furthermore, we show that the CDW edge modes are stable against inter-wire coupling.
 Our predictions can be tested experimentally in quasi-1D CDW compounds such as Ta$_2$Se$_8$I.

-An insightful way to think about quantum Hall phases is in terms of an array of weakly coupled 1D sliding Luttinger liquids (SLL)~\cite{Sondhi01PRB,Kane02PRL,Mukhopadhyay01PRB}.
-Each SLL consists of gapless excitations around its Fermi points $k_0\pm k_{\mathrm{F}}$, where the origin in momentum space $k_0$, is a priori a gauge choice.
-When coupling identical wires that are displaced in the $x$-direction and extend along the $y$-direction, the difference $\delta k$ between their respective $k_0$ is an observable proportional to the flux density (i.e., the perpendicular magnetic field) between them (see Fig.~\ref{fig1:contrast}a).
+An insightful way to think about quantum Hall phases is in terms of an array of weakly coupled 1D sliding Luttinger liquids (SLL)~\cite{Sondhi01PRB,Kane02PRL,Mukhopadhyay01PRB,Neupert14PRB}.
+Each SLL consists of gapless excitations around its Fermi points $k_0\pm k_{\mathrm{F}}$, where the origin in momentum space $k_0$, is \textit{a priori} a gauge choice.
+When coupling identical wires that are displaced in $x$-direction and extend along $y$-direction, the difference $\delta k$ between their respective $k_0$ is an observable proportional to the flux density (i.e., perpendicular magnetic field) between them [Fig.~\ref{fig1:contrast}(a)].
 A wire array built in this way is then akin to a sequence of Luttinger liquids with dispersions displaced by $k_0(x) = x\delta k$.
-Weak coupling between the wires opens a spectral gap in the bulk and the system enters a quantum Hall phase with chiral edge modes and quantized Hall conductivity (see Fig.~\ref{fig1:contrast}b,c).
+Weak coupling between the wires opens a spectral gap in the bulk and the system enters a quantum Hall phase with chiral edge modes and quantized Hall conductivity [Figs.~\ref{fig1:contrast}(b) and ~\ref{fig1:contrast}(c)].